dlotterman/metal_code_snippets/marketing/operators_sizing_guide.md

 ### Software Defined Storage

-Software Defined Storage generally speaking is used to cover technologies like Ceph, vSAN or Nutanix HCI that distrute and manage application from as an application down, consuming hard drives as raw primitives and layering performance and availability features.
+Software Defined Storage generally speaking is used to cover technologies like Ceph, vSAN or Nutanix HCI that distribute and manage application from as an application down, consuming hard drives as raw primitives and layering performance and availability features.

 SDS is generally well aligned with Equinix Metal, particularly [Ceph (Rook for Kubernetes)](https://deploy.equinix.com/developers/guides/choosing-a-csi-for-kubernetes/) or [MiNIO](https://deploy.equinix.com/developers/guides/minio-terraform/), which can consume the leverage internal to the chassis.
 It is up to the end operator to configure, monitor and operate their SDS implementation.